tozti/tozti/docs/dev/extensions/getting-started.rst

     'includes': ['index.js']
   }

-Once again, start the server and visit the URL ``<tozti>/``.
-A new widget should have appeared inside the Dashboard.
+Once again, start the server and visit the URL ``<tozti>/extension``.
+You should see some new content inside the usual layout.

 As stated below, adding CSS files in this ``includes`` list in exactly the same fashion allows the inclusion of custom CSS to *tozti*.